 Shingleback Lizards are found from Shark Bay in Western Australia down and across the coast and interior through south-west South Australia and into the north eastern region where their range extends through Queensland's central south to around Longreach.
 Their range extends south on the western side of the Great Dividing Range through New South Wales and to the northern and western parts of Victoria.
-A pocket of Shingleback Lizards are also found between Carnarvon and Cape Range National Park on the central coast of Western Australia.
+A pocket of Shingleback Lizards is also found between Carnarvon and Cape Range National Park on the central coast of Western Australia.

 The average lifespan of a Shingleback Lizard is 20 years however they are thought to live potentially to 50 years.